chrom3DEpi/pTADS/README.md

 # Required data
 To run pTADS, the following data should be prepared:

--i1  the model of Random forest have been trained, Stored in an *.RData file
+-m  the model of Random forest have been trained, Stored in an *.RData file

--i2  Matrix data containing sample features (warning: The input matrix data, feature ID name and order shall be consistent with the matrix data in the example).
+-d  Matrix data containing sample features (warning: The input matrix data, feature ID name and order shall be consistent with the matrix data in the example).

 # Example use:
 input file：